 Even though I had lived in NYC for 13 years, I learned a few things from the Downtown Experience!
 This is one of the few tourist attractions in NYC that is good for a wide variety of ages.
 Kids will love the virtual reality aspects and adults will too.
 Plus I think even NYC history buffs will learn a thing or two!

 The Downtown Experience Logistics

 The bus will pick you up at 200 Water Street right in front of the Starbucks.
 There was scaffolding covering the Starbucks sign when I went.
 The instructions said to be at the meeting spot 15 minutes before the tour is scheduled to begin.
 Five minutes later the bus arrived and they asked that we form a line along the curb.
 They checked our tickets and after a few minutes, we were able to board the bus.

 I recommend getting your Downtown Experience tickets in advance.
 If you have a sightseeing pass like the NY Pass it is included (Click here to get more information on the NY Pass) or you can purchase them separately online.
-Currently (as of 3/22/18), you can use the Downtown Experience discount code SAVE15 to save $15 per ticket.
-You can also get a combo ticket which includes all three tours (The Downtown Experience, The Ride, and The Tour) along with a Hornblower cruise.
+Currently (as of 11/30/18), you can book The Ride, The Tour, and The Downtown Experience and save $15 per ticket using the code: SAVE15.
 You don’t need to print your ticket but you should save it to your phone because they will ask to see it.

 Have you ever done a virtual reality tour in NYC or somewhere else?
 I would love to hear about your experience.